otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/01-backend-module/02-development-workflow.md

 ## Git Commit Message Conventions

-You have written many commit messages thus far in your **BIT** degree.
-However, based on my observations, you could format your messages more concisely, which only takes a little care.
-We will discuss a message convention (not a standard) heavily adopted in the industry.
+You have written many commit messages thus far.
+However, based on my observations, you could format your messages more concisely.
+Let us discuss a message convention (not a standard) heavily adopted in the industry.

-A message is broken down into five components - type, scope (optional), subject, extended description (optional) & footer (optional).
+A message is broken down into five components - type, scope (optional), subject, extended description (optional) and footer (optional).

 List of types:
 * **build:** build-related change, i.e., installing application dependencies.
-* **chore:** change that an end-user will not see, i.e., configuring files for but not limited to code formatting, code linting & version control.
+* **chore:** change that an end-user will not see, i.e., configuring files for but not limited to code formatting, code linting and version control.
 * **feat:** a new feature or piece of functionality that an end-user will see, i.e., a register or login page.
 * **fix:** a bug fix, i.e. an issue with the register or login page.
 * **docs:** documentation-related change, i.e., changing **README.md** file.